tylersatre/serena/README.md

  * `execute_shell_command`: Executes a shell command.
  * `find_referencing_code_snippets`: Finds code snippets in which the symbol at the given location is referenced.
  * `find_referencing_symbols`: Finds symbols that reference the symbol at the given location (optionally filtered by type).
- * `find_symbol`: Performs a global (or local) search for symbols with/containing a given name/substring (optionally filtered by type).
+ * `find_symbol`: Performs a global (or local) search for symbols with/containing a given name/substring (optionally filtered by type and language).
  * `get_active_project`: Gets the name of the currently active project (if any) and lists existing projects
  * `get_current_config`: Prints the current configuration of the agent, including the active modes, tools, and context.
- * `get_symbols_overview`: Gets an overview of the top-level symbols defined in a given file or directory.
+ * `get_symbols_overview`: Gets an overview of the top-level symbols defined in a given file or directory (optionally filtered by language).
  * `initial_instructions`: Gets the initial instructions for the current project.
     Should only be used in settings where the system prompt cannot be set, e.g. in clients you have no control over, like Claude Desktop.